– unmentIt took a very long time for me to realize certain truths about myself.

 Stop ignoring it.
 Honestly, I almost wonder if some of the ignoring that I’ve been doing this whole time has caused some of my anxiety.

 Another piece of touch has to do with personal space.
-I don’t like to be touched by strangers.
-I cringe when I have to shake someone’s hand.
+I don’t like it when strangers touch me.
+Shaking someone’s hand makes me cringe.
 I also don’t like people looking over my shoulder at my computer while they breathe down my neck.

 So I made a sign for the outside of my cubicle.
 In a manner that is equal parts direct, funny, and humble, I let my co-workers know that I don’t like people getting too close, and to please respect my personal space.